 by Ashley Bennett, Director of Trauma-Informed Care

 When my boys first came to me, they were several grade levels behind academically.
-Their records indicated they had missed a substantial amount of the previous school year and from what I could tell, home work and school tasks were probably not something that was a focus on at home.
+Their records indicated they had missed a substantial amount of the previous school year and from what I could tell, homework and school tasks were probably not things that were focused on at home.
 They struggled with staying regulated in the classroom, which led to behaviors, which led to way too many phone calls from the school.
 Honestly, as I think back on this season of our life, the phone ringing in the middle of the school day became such a trigger for me.

 Academics had always been an important part of my life and I wanted to raise good students.
 I wanted to catch my boys up, give them the skills they didn’t have, and help them to be successful.
 And it was a good goal to have.
 Helping a child succeed academically will always be a great gift.

 It’s just that there was another great gift I needed to give my boys first.

 I needed to give them a safe home life.
 A consistent home life.
 A nurturing home life.
 An adult who saw them.

 And this was not a lesson they would be able to learn overnight but would be home work we would have to practice together for the months (and years) to come.